bootphon/wordseg/doc/installation.rst

     source activate wordseg

-* Install the wordseg package by following
+* Install the wordseg package by following the previous section *System-wide installation*.

 * To uninstall it, simply remove the ``wordseg`` directory in your conda installation folder (once activated it is ``$CONDA_PREFIX``).